About

 This is an AI-Infused Space

 The Faces of the Unknown is more than a portfolio.
-It’s a collaborative space where human creativity and artificial intelligence meet in unexpected ways.
-The portraits, as many of you know, are fully AI-generated.
-But the use of AI doesn’t stop with the images.
-The writing on this site is also part of this exploration.
-I use AI not as a shortcut, but as a creative and intellectual companion.
-I write in conversation with an AI language model, using it to shape, challenge, and sometimes surprise my thinking.
+It is a collaborative space where human creativity and artificial intelligence meet in unexpected ways.
+The portraits, as many of you know, are fully AI-generated, but the use of AI does not stop with the images.
+The writing on this site is also part of the exploration.
+I use AI not as a shortcut, but as a creative and intellectual companion, writing in conversation with a language model to shape, challenge, and sometimes surprise my thinking.

-This process may still feel uncomfortable to some.
-I understand that.
-In fact, that discomfort is part of what I’m interested in—where authorship begins and ends, how we judge the “real,” and what it means to create in a world where our tools think back.
+This process may still feel uncomfortable to some, and I understand that.
+In fact, the discomfort is part of what interests me: where authorship begins and ends, how we judge what feels real, and what it means to create in a world where our tools think back.

-I believe it’s important to be transparent about how this work is made.
-Not to diminish it, but to deepen your understanding of what you’re engaging with.
-The tension between human and machine, between intuition and code, between presence and simulation—that tension is the point.
+I believe it is important to be transparent about how this work is made, not to diminish it, but to deepen your understanding of what you are engaging with.
+The tension between human and machine, between intuition and code, and between presence and simulation is the point.

-This project isn’t just about what you see—it’s about how you see.
-As you scroll, you’re stepping into an experiment that challenges the boundaries between image and intention, face and frame.
+This project is not just about what you see; it is about how you see.
+As you scroll, you step into an experiment that challenges the boundaries between image and intention, face and frame.